SkyeWrenbrook/kali-virtualbox-fullscreen-fix/README.md

 The following file was modified: ~/.profile

 Added command:
-xrandr --output Virtual-1 --mode 1920x1080 to the end of the file using the command: nano ~/.profile
+xrandr --output Virtual-1 --mode 1920x1080 to the end of the file using nano ~/.profile

 Save and exit: